-If these non-invasive treatments aren't able to get rid of dark circles and you're dealing with a more resistant case, dermal fillers are a minimally invasive and highly safe way to combat your dark circles.
+If non-invasive treatments aren't able to get rid of dark circles and you're dealing with a more resistant case, dermal fillers are a minimally invasive and highly safe way to combat your dark circles.
 These preparations are based on natural ingredients like hyaluronic acid that are injected behind the skin to thicken it.

 While these products are incredibly safe and it's highly unlikely for you to suffer an allergic reaction or side effect, they are not without potential side effects.
 They require professional consultation to ensure they are applied correctly and safely, and that the treatment is the right choice for you.
 Once applied, they can last as long as a year depending on the type of formula used.